 How is pumice “refined?”

-How is pumice packaged for use?
+In what ways is pumice packaged for use?

 What are the recommended storage practices for pumice?